Meet the Humans

 Bre is additionally an incredible artist.
 Many of the paintings and sketches done of our horses were her handiwork, and we think no one can quite capture their likeliness like she can.

 Leah had always loved horses but was never really around them too often except for the occasional trail ride.
 After she returned from a horse camp in northern Arizona July 2012, she got online and searched for a rescue to volunteer at.
 Once she called Jim and made it out to Tierra Madre for a tour, she was hooked.
 She developed a soft spot for Heighten almost immediately.
 Over the years, she came out nearly every weekend at 6 in the morning until her family moved to Florida in 2014.
 Leah still visits as much as possible.
 Every morning the day after she flies in, she is out scrubbing waters, sometimes before the sun is up and any of the volunteers are even at the ranch.
 She hopes to maybe spend a year or two of college in Arizona to be closer to her “kids.”
-Leah occasionally does outreach work for the ranch as well.
+Leah often does outreach work for the ranch as well.
 She was professionally requesting silent auction donations from businesses at as young as 15 and was instrumental in helping us put together our first benefit and silent auction in August 2015.
+She runs our Instagram account, as well as doing the website upkeep.
 Whether she is across the country or working her heart out at the ranch, she goes above and beyond for our horses.
+Leah loves cacti, Yankee candles, and any form of caffeine.
+She plans on getting her Ph.D in Criminology and Criminal Justice and working for the FBI.

 Kathy Eauslin – Tierra Madre’s Accountant